+We are

-We are Hand in Hand India.
+Hand in Hand

+India.

 We are a not-for-profit public charitable trust working towards job creation and poverty alleviation.

-million iobs in India
+obs in India 2025

-2025

 Our Goal

 Hand in Hand India stands committed to addressing the key global challenge of poverty.
 With our unique 'job creation' model and five-pillar approach, we empower and create sustainable livelihoods for the rural poor, especially women.
-We work in 17 states of India and our model has been replicated in Afghanistan, South Africa, Switzerland, Brazil, Myanmar, Cambodia and Sri Lanka.
+We work in 16 states of India and our model has been replicated in Afghanistan, South Africa, Brazil, Myanmar, Cambodia and Sri Lanka.
 Our working model uses an integrated approach that tackles social, economic, and environmental factors.
-This Annual Report encapsulates our work in the year 2020-21 across the areas of women empowerment, job creation, child labour elimination, access to healthcare, skill development, solid waste and natural resource management, and communitybased village upliftment.
+This Annual Report encapsulates our work in the year 2020-21 across the areas of women empowerment, job creation, child labor elimination, access to healthcare, skill development, solid waste and natural resource management, and community-based village upliftment.

-Gratitude & Resilience for a new world

 Vison & Mission

-Hand In Hand India | Annual Report 2020-21
+Hand in Hand India | Annual Report 2020-21

-Global Prese

-Our Vision

-Alleviation of poverty with a focus on access to education, affordable healthcare, skill development, entrepreneurship, financial inclusion and clean environment.